satriapr/incident-express/README.md

 npm test
 ```

-## What can be improved (this is not done because of time limit to do both BE and FE, also because of work load in current company)
+## What can be improved (this is not done because of the work load in current company)

 ### I. Feature
 - Currently route is not protected.
 Should use login and auth, in different service.